calculatorkittycat/cucumber-project-hopefully/ReadMe.md

 - `@cucumberOptions` to define all related configurations

 for example :
-- where are the step definitions :
+- where are the feature files :
     - `features = "src/test/resources/features"`
 - where are the step definitions (glue code):
     - `glue = "com/cydeo/step_definitions"`